lexieheinle/buffalo-news/README.md

 ### [dailygraphics](https://github.com/lexieheinle/dailygraphics)
 Similar to the Lunchbox application, this project also taught me how to add new flask commands as well as integrate Google Sheets into D3 code.

+## Other Projects
+Not a map or a graph, these projects are a bit out of the ordinary.

 ### [Erie County Fair App](FairApp)
 Using the Carla Astudillo's [Feats Thru Sheets](https://github.com/CarlaAstudillo/feats_thru_sheets) program, I used IFTTT to pull in reporters' tweets of the Erie County Fair.